Has Jordan Peele Redefined Horror Movies?

 Jordan Peele and the Societal Thriller

 Get Out is a genius movie.
 I think we can all agree on that at this point.
-It was Peele’s first feature that he wrote and directed himself.
+It was Peele’s first feature that he wrote and directed himself with a budget of only $4.5 million — clearly another example of a low-budget horror movie success.
 It was also his first movie straying away from comedy as the foundation.

 Get Out is a great, traditional horror movie, but it also makes a statement about society.
 In the BBC video essay, they brought up something interesting and important — horror films called Societal Thrillers, a kind of movie that has been around for a long time, producing some of the best horrors of all time.
 Rosemary’s Baby and The Exorcist are great examples.
 They are allegorical movies that use the genre to explore societal themes, specifically, in a subtle and open-ended way.

 Get Out does this beautifully and is one of the best examples in recent times.
 Not only that but the film uses more comedic elements than the traditional Societal Thriller, which I think is very deliberate on Peele’s part.
 Part of what made Get Out a substantial success is that Peele’s already-established audience went to see the movie and absolutely loved it, creating a viral word-of-mouth movement.
 Whether Peele was thinking about it or not, using more comedy was a brilliant move–almost like a tactic to smoothly introduce his comedic audience to this classic horror genre.

 I think Peele knew exactly what he was doing because of how detail-oriented he is about every aspect of his films — writing the script, set dressing, and casting.
 An observation brought up in the BBC video worth thinking about is how Peele strategically cast someone known for his wholesome role in a show with a predominantly white, liberal audience, The West Wing, to be the gruesome, racist antagonist.

 We see you, Jordan Peele.
 And you are an absolute master.